Running in winter

 DIY: you could use some ducktape on the toes of older shoes to keep out the wet and keep the wind out.

 8. Bring your phone or tell somebody where your running

 Even if you normally don’t carry your phone when running, maybe remember to bring it in winter.
 Just in case, so you can call anybody in case of an emergency (slipping on an icy bit, etc.).

 In case you don’t like to carry your phone, tell your partner or family exactly which round you are running and for how long, so they will know when to worry and look for you…

 Very cold air can cause pain in the lungs and a so called runners cough.
 Try to breathe in through your nose.
 If that is hard for you to do, use something to cover your nose or mouth.
 I always use a running scarf/neck gaiter to cover my mouth to breathe.
 I wear glasses so covering the nose is not working because then my glasses easily fog up.

 I do go for runs if the temperature is below 32F/0C but not colder than 14F/-10C.
 But I know people who run in colder temperatures so as always it is up to your individual feeling.
 But if it hurts while breathing you should definitely think about an outside-running break.
-Choose a treadmill or do some other fitness.
+Choose a treadmill or do some other exercise like some home-workouts.

 You should also expose less skin the colder it gets.
 So a running scarf that you can wear half way up your ears is excellent to cover your neck and part of your face (mouth, nose).
 Your ankles and wrist should be covered too.
 It can become awfully painful when ankles and wrists get cold.